jkeefe/workshops/module-twitter-bot/README.md

     - If you get a red message saying something failed, it is very likely that your Consumer Key and Consumer Secret aren't matching with Twitter.
 Be **sure** there are no spaces before/after these in the spreadsheet.
 - You'll get a pop-up with a link.
 Click that.
 - You'll get an authorization page from Twitter.
 Click Authorize.
-- Wait for the message that says you can "close this window" and close that tab.
+- Wait for the message that says you can "close this window" and DON'T CLOSE close that tab, even though it says you should.
 - Back at the spreadsheet close the pop-up with the link.
 - From the "Bot" menu, click "Send a Test Tweet" again.
 The bot should tweet!
 Check your account.
 - **If the bot does not tweet** ...